WindMillCode/Windmillcode-Angular-CDK/projects/wml-three/README.md

 # WML Three

+This content is for the 18.2.4100 version.
+Switch to the[latest version](/Windmillcode-Angular-CDK-Docs/intro/wml-three/)for up-to-date documentation.

 The WML Three.js library provides a streamlined way to integrate Three.js into your Angular applications.
 It offers a set of classes and utilities that simplify the creation and management of 3D scenes, renderers, cameras, controls, lights, objects, and animations.
 This library is designed to help developers quickly set up interactive 3D graphics without dealing with the boilerplate code typically associated with Three.js.